ashiphsayyad32/Zenimax-microservice-app/node-service/README.md

 ## Database

 This service connects to a MySQL database with the following configuration:
-- Host: localhost
+- Host: microservices-database.cvggya6kg1r7.us-east-1.rds.amazonaws.com
 - Port: 3306
 - Database: todoappdb
-- Username: root
+- Username: admin
-- Password: root
+- Password: admin123

 ## How to Run